 DAVID S. GOYER has earned a reputation for telling character-driven stories adapted from the otherworldly realms of superheroes, fantasy and the supernatural.
 His breakout came in 1998 when he wrote the action hit BLADE starring Wesley Snipes, based on the Marvel Comics vampire hunter.
 Since then, he’s solidified himself as writer and producer who elevates genre driven stories to the next level.

-Most recently, Goyer Executive Produced and served as Showrunner for one of the year’s most epic series, FOUNDATION, which premiered on Apple TV+.
-Based on Isaac Asimov’s iconic novels, Goyer’s sensibilities brought this world to life with his unique tone.
+Goyer is currently Executive Producer and serves as Showrunner for one of television’s most epic series, FOUNDATION, which recently premiered its second season on Apple TV+, based on Isaac Asimov’s iconic novels.

 Previously, Goyer scripted and collaborated with Christopher Nolan on the story for the Superman feature MAN OF STEEL.
 Goyer also worked with Nolan on the mega-hit DARK KNIGHT trilogy, starting with the screenplay for BATMAN BEGINS.
 Goyer went on to team with Nolan on the story for the billion-dollar blockbuster THE DARK KNIGHT for which they received a Writers Guild of America Award nomination for Best Adapted Screenplay, followed by the story’s conclusion in THE DARK KNIGHT RISES.
 Additionally, Goyer co-wrote and produced BATMAN V. SUPERMAN, which broke the record for biggest March opening weekend in box office history.

 In 2002, Goyer made his feature film directorial debut with the drama ZIGZAG for which he also wrote the screenplay, based on the acclaimed novel by Landon Napoleon.
-His other directing credits include THE INVISIBLE starring Justin Chatwin and Marcia Gay Harden, and the hit supernatural thriller THE UNBORN, based on his own original screenplay and starring Odette Annable and Gary Oldman.
-In the same year wrote 2002’s BLADE II on which he also served as an executive producer.
+His other directing credits include THE INVISIBLE starring Justin Chatwin and Marcia Gay Harden, and the hit supernatural thriller THE UNBORN, starring Odette Annable and Gary Oldman.
+In the same year, Goyer wrote 2002’s BLADE II on which he also served as an executive producer.
 In 2004, he directed, wrote and produced the last of the trilogy, BLADE: TRINITY.

-In addition to screenwriting, Goyer made his debut in video games with the story for the smash hit “Call of Duty: Black Ops,” and penned the story for its blockbuster follow up, “Call of Duty: Black Ops 2” as well as Black Ops: Cold War.
+In addition to screenwriting, Goyer made his debut in video games with the story for the smash hit “Call of Duty: Black Ops,” and penned the follow up, “Call of Duty: Black Ops 2” as well as Black Ops: Cold War.
 Goyer also wrote and executive-produced the groundbreaking VR series VADER IMMORTAL for Lucasfilm and Oculus.

-In Television, Goyer’s work includes the series DA VINCI’S DEMONS, for which he served as Creator, Director, and Executive Producer, focusing on the life of Leonardo da Vinci; CONSTANTINE, KRYPTON; and the cult classic FLASHFORWARD.
-Goyer also co-wrote the pilot and serves as executive producer for Neil Gaiman’s SANDMAN, which is currently filming in London.
+In Television, Goyer’s other work includes the series DA VINCI’S DEMONS, for which he served as Creator, Director, and Executive Producer, focusing on the life of Leonardo da Vinci; CONSTANTINE, KRYPTON; and the cult classic FLASHFORWARD.
+Goyer also co-wrote the pilot and serves as executive producer for Neil Gaiman’s SANDMAN, which is currently filming its second season.

 The film that got me my start.
 Made on a shoestring amidst some highly questionable accounting practices, Death Warrant turned out to be hugely profitable.
 It was also notable for its marketing campaign, which had full-page "WHAM-BAM THANK YOU, VAN DAMME" ads in all the major newspapers.
 So there's that.Learn More